 English and Maths

-In Reception and Years 1 and 2, the children are given a firm grounding in phonics through the 'Letters and Sound' and 'Jolly Phonics' schemes.
+In Reception and Years 1 and 2, the children are given a firm grounding in phonics through the " Read, Write Inc" sessions delivered daily.
 The spine of the reading scheme for the younger children is the Oxford Reading Scheme which we augment with a number of other reading schemes and other books that are not parts of schemes.
 We believe it is essential for all children to feel confident with their own ability and to leave our school not only with a secure understanding of the concepts and ideas associated with maths and English but a love of literature and mathematical ideas.